danisteps/QuakeLog-Parser/README.md

 * The console will outputs a file (output.json) that contains the ranking information when a log is imported.
 * After the log is imported, you can open the index.html

+### How do I run the tests ###

+* Unit tests were developed to test the application because its fast and since the application is not complex it was enough.
+* To run the tests, open the project in a Java IDE (I used Eclipse)
+* On Eclipse, just right-click on the project folder and select Run As > JUnit Test

 ### Technologies used ###

 * The console was developed using Java
+* Unit testing was used to develop the tests
 * The web page was developed using HTML and JQuery

 ### Considerations ###